Documentation Index

 # List entities

-client.entities.list(type_primary="Organization", limit=10)
+client.entities.list(type_primary="organization", limit=10)

 client.entities.list(q="OpenAI", sort="trend")